matte21/line-solver/README.md

 ```
 lineStart
 ```
-The last command will need to be used at the begin of every MATLAB session.
+The last command is required at the begin of every MATLAB session.
 Finally, run the LINE demonstrators using
 ```
 allExamples
 ```